Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Administrators who issue 300 or fewer road tests within a given year will be expected to post a surety bond in the amount of $100,000.
 For administrators providing 301-1,600 tests annually, the bond amount increases to $500,000.
-Finally, should an administrator issue 1,601 or more road tests per year, they are required to obtain a surety bond in the amount of $1,000,000.
+Finally, should an administrator issue 1,601 or more road tests per year, he or she is required to obtain a surety bond in the amount of $1,000,000.

 Due to the large bond amount, the price an applicant will pay is subject to underwriting consideration, meaning the applicant’s rate will be primarily based on credit.
-Applicants with excellent credit may be approved for as little as 1-3% of the total bond amount, meaning an administrator with excellent credit who needs a $100,000 bond may pay as little as $1,000.
+Applicants with excellent credit may be approved for as little as 1% to 3% of the total bond amount, meaning an administrator with excellent credit who needs a $100,000 bond may pay as little as $1,000.

 Ready to purchase your Florida surety bond?
-Call 1 (800) 308-4358 or click here to connect with our team of surety bond experts now!
+Call 1 (800) 308-4358 or click here to connect with our team of surety bond professionals now!

 If the licensee fails to adhere to the terms of the bond, a claim may be made by the state to seek reimbursement for damages.